LunaSare/tutorials2021ms/ms.md

 Following the carpentries [@CITE], we created a main version of the tutorial that is updated.
 Versions presented on workshops are a copy from the original repository, and represent a stable and temporal snapshot of the functions and workflows presented in the tutorial.

+#### 5. The (now) classics of computational reproducibility

+Provide all information on package version and system capabilities.

 ## Results